Specialized Family Services

 - Addiction Severity Index Self-Report Form (ASI)

-The Clinical Care Team consists of the Specialized Trauma Services Therapy Specialist, Trauma Therapists, Family Therapists, Trauma-Informed Care Coordinators, and Family Case Coordinators (view our Provider list below).
+The Clinical Care Team consists of a Specialized Trauma Services Therapy Specialist, a Trauma-Informed Care Coordinators and Family Case Coordinators (view our Provider list below).
 Meeting on a weekly basis, this team of highly-qualified and experienced professionals reviews family screenings and assessments, creates treatment plans tailored to family needs, and provides support and guidance to those providing direct service within this program.
 This team ensures services are being provided with fidelity and with the families' best interests in mind.

 Who are these services for?